Mohit-Marfatia/Face-Mask-Detection-Classification-and-Segmentation/README.md

  # Binary Classification of Faces With and Without Masks

 ## a.
-Binary Classification Using Handcrafted Features and ML Classifiers (4 Marks)
+Binary Classification Using Handcrafted Features and ML Classifiers

 ### Methodology:
 1. **Dataset Preparation**: